APogue/APogue.github.io/projects/codebook.md

 ## 🔹 Ordinal Categorical

 - **`severity_score`**
-  The extent of direct physical harm, credible risk, or disruption caused by escalation to individuals, campus operations, or institutional safety—as observable at the time the incident occurred.
+  FOUNDATIONAL DEFINITION: **The extent of OBSERVABLE direct physical harm, credible risk, or disruption caused by escalation to individuals, campus operations, or institutional safety at the time the incident occurred.**

+  OPERATIONAL DEFINITIONS:
+  - "Observable" means documented in primary sources, not secondary sources (defined in Note 2)
+  - "Disruption" means measurable interference with normal university operations
+  - "Credible risk" means a specific threat with reasonable likelihood of execution

+  REQUIRED VERIFICATION CHECKLIST:
+  Before assigning a severity score, explicitly verify the presence or absence of:
+  □ Direct physical harm to persons
+  □ Credible risk to physical safety
+  □ Disruption to campus operations
+  □ Disruption to institutional safety
+  □ Escalation that affected individuals, operations, or safety

+  If NONE of these elements are present, the incident MUST be coded as 'low' severity regardless of psychological impact or offensive content.

+  COMMON ERROR WARNING: Subjective feelings of fear, psychological distress, or offensive content - while important for other variables like `target_tone` - do NOT constitute observable harm, risk, or disruption for severity_score unless they resulted in measurable disruption to campus operations or institutional safety.

+  Justifications must explicitly address why the incident does NOT qualify for higher severity levels when coding as low or moderate.

   - `low`
     - No credible threat or physical harm
     - Any disturbance was brief, self-resolving, and required no monitoring or intervention